-Coffee table books are enjoying resurgence.
-They’ve been around for years in some form or another, but they are especially hip(ster) nowadays.
-With large glossy pages meticulously arranged, they are the adult’s picture book: a classy guilty pleasure.
+Coffee table books are enjoying resurgence thanks to the abounding hipster population.
+They’ve been around for years in some form or another – with large glossy pages meticulously arranged, they are the adult’s picture book.
 Pleasing to the eyes, smooth to the touch, and stimulating to the mind, In the Company of Women adds to the tradition of those books sitting on coffee tables – or artfully stacked next to succulents in terrariums – everywhere.

 This thoughtfully laid out book is a collection of intimate profiles of “makers, artists, and entrepreneurs,” as described on the cover of the book.
 Each section is essentially a two to four page interview with the profiled person answering questions concerning their biggest mistakes, greatest success, and moments of self-doubt and adversity.
 As the title suggests, the interviewees are only women – a wide range of them.
 There is an obvious effort towards inclusivity and diversity with various ages, ethnicities, sexual preferences, and gender identification on full display.